Understanding the tools of the future.

 What I Learned

-I wanted to be someone already testing that, not reading about it later.
+I wanted to be the person already testing that, not reading about it later.